Rescue Workers Hope To Find Survivor Of Beirut Blast, 1 Month Later

 •Rescue team has a certain strategy that we need to trust. pic.twitter.com/Jv99ySnYJO

-With Lebanon's government and Beirut's infrastructure still reeling from the catastrophe, parts of the rescue effort have been crowd-sourced, with the public helping to supply key equipment.
+With Lebanon's government and Beirut's infrastructure still reeling, parts of the rescue effort in Mar Mikhael have been crowdsourced, with the public helping to supply key equipment.

 Melissa Fathallah, a 42-year-old protestor, tells NPR that volunteers put out a call for a crane late Thursday night, after search teams were forced to stop their work.
-There was concern that a nearby wall, already cracked, might collapse and endanger the lives of rescuers and any survivors.
+There was concern that a nearby wall, already cracked, might collapse and endanger the lives of rescuers and anyone alive in the rubble.

 "They said we need a crane and we can't go in now," Fathallah says.
 "The person in charge at that time says we'll be back at 8 in the morning.
-This is a time sensitive matter.
+This is a time-sensitive matter.
 You have someone who still has a heartbeat.
 So we're going to do the best we can to get to that heartbeat and to that person still alive."

-In the end, work was suspended for roughly two hours overnight so engineers could evaluate the risk, according to a military statement.
+Flash, the doggo that first detected human presence here. pic.twitter.com/7DL8zmq0Jm— Timour Azhari (@timourazhari) September 4, 2020

+Lebanon's president, Gen. Michel Aoun, is among those watching the rescue attempt.
+Aoun has urged the country's Civil Defense agency to keep up the search, his office said Friday.

-Searchers have also deployed a drone to inspect the building, according to the state-run National News Agency.
+Searchers also have deployed a drone to inspect the building, according to the state-run National News Agency.
 A second drone was donated after the first one broke, journalist Luna Safwan reports.

-Flash, the doggo that first detected human presence here. pic.twitter.com/7DL8zmq0Jm— Timour Azhari (@timourazhari) September 4, 2020

-It's all part of an effort to locate what could be a survivor.
-Rescuers first detected a possible breathing cycle under the collapsed building.
-Further tests located a signal that they believe could be a weak human pulse.

 The rescue workers are heroes for trying to find a survivor, Fathallah says.
-She adds, "The government needed to play its role and its part.....
-Our saying now is 'we are the government.' "
+She adds, "The government needed to play its role and its part. ...
+Our saying now is 'We are the government.' "

-Lebanon's president, Gen. Michel Aoun, is among those watching the rescue attempt.
-Aoun is urging the Civil Defense agency to keep up the search, his office said on Friday.

-The Aug.
-4 catastrophe killed nearly 200 people and damaged or destroyed thousands of buildings in Beirut.
-Until now, the official response has increasingly focused on recovering victims, as families and workers lost hope of finding more survivors.